KaneCheshire/Retryable/README.md

 It can be important to know when a test has been retried so that you can track flakiness.
 Retryable helps with this by creating a JSON file containing all the tests that were retried, which you can look for and parse as part of your CI process.

-This is the structure of the JSON file which is called `retryable_falures.json`:
+This is the structure of the JSON file which is called `retryable-retries.json`:

 ```
 {
-    "failedTests": [
+    "retries": [
         {
             "name": "-[MyUITests test_awesomeFeature]"
         },